 General comments:

 This section relates to quarterly and annual submission of information for individual entities.
+The template shall be reported annually only in case undertakings have been exempted of reporting it in the last quarter.

 The derivatives categories referred to in this template are the ones defined in Annex IV - Assets Categories of this Regulation and references to CIC codes refer to Annex VI - CIC table of this Regulation.
 This template contains an item-by-item list of derivatives held directly by the undertaking (i.e. not on a look-through basis), classifiable as asset categories A to F.